pablgonz/scontents/sources/CTANREADME.md

 conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.

 ## Contents

 - README.md (this file)
 - scontents.pdf  (documentation)
 - scontents.dtx  (master file that produced all files)
 - scontents.ins  (installer to extract all files)

+## Author and copyright

+Copyright 2019-2020 by Pablo González L.